Skip to main content

 Configure Audit Notifications

-Notifications are configured via CONNECT > Configuration > Notifications then select the Audit section, the options include:
+Notifications are configured via Configuration > System Settings > Notifications then select the Audit section.
+The options include:

 • Initial (Day 0)